 Just a word of warning, however.
 Before you buy some reindeer jerky or a classy reindeer hide rug, it’s worth finding out what your customs rules are on bringing animal products through border security.
 Reindeer are protected and so products derived from them can be extremely expensive.

 Sweden souvenirs online

 Australia: Aussies (or Swedish expats in Australia) can get their Swedish souvenirs or gifts from Nordic Fusion or FIKA Swedish Kitchen.
-No need to miss filter coffee or missing out on dill chips with these two around!
+No need to miss filter coffee or dill chips with these two around!

 United States: Sweden’s Finest do an excellent job of delivering all the Swedish souvenirs and gifts you could need from Fort Myers, Florida.
 They sell everything from Swedish calendars to Dala horses (and of course, food!).

 Whatever you love about Sweden, there’s a tiny piece for everyone to take home as a souvenir and cherish.
 Whether it’s the food, interior design, the quirky design, or the games Swedes play, it’s here on our list of 30 souvenirs from Sweden to bring home with you.